Fighting the System That Was Built to Say No

 Several members of our team are formerly incarcerated individuals who personally navigated the administrative remedy process — and experienced firsthand the roadblocks, the retaliation, the missing forms, and the frustration of a system designed to wear you down.

 We know what it feels like to have a legitimate complaint and no idea how to make it count.
-That’s exactly why we built this service.
+And we know what it means to have someone on the outside fighting for you.
+That's exactly why we built this service.

 Lived Experience Inside Federal & State Facilities